elldritch/pokemon-showdown-api/client/API.md

 ### Events

 ## _Room
-_Room is a superclass for rooms in PSC
+_Room is a superclass for rooms in PSC.
+It provides base functionality for recording raw incoming messages.

 ### Properties
 #### `._messages: Array<Message>`